Making JIT supply work

 Levels of customer satisfaction

-At best, they may not order from you again (although losing repeat business is a serious block to growth), but at worst they could leave negative reviews online and discourage others from using your business.
+At best, they may not order from you again (although losing repeat business is a severe barrier to growth).
+At worst, they could leave negative reviews online and discourage others from using your company.

-Avoiding the problems of just in time packaging supply
+Avoiding the problems of just-in-time packaging supply

 In essence, you need a packaging partner, not a packaging supplier.